01. THE PIGS

 All of the pigs at Valley Piggery are heritage-breed crosses – primarily Berkshire and Duroc, with some Gloucester Old Spot, Tamworth, and Hampshire in the mix.
 Valley Piggery fattens it hearty hybrids 2-3 months longer than factory-farmed pork, in order to develop the rich, marbled meat for which the heritage breeds are known.
 Our pigs wouldn’t qualify for the pork-packing industry’s erstwhile “other white meat” ad campaign.
 Rather, our pork is a deep rosy pink, and often more red in color.
 More aptly, we like to think of our pork as the “other red meat”.

-Eventually a dazzling verbal portrait of the VP team will reside here.
+One day a dazzling verbal portrait of the VP team will reside here.
 Patience, little piggy . . .

 We partner with local ranchers and farmers in the Santa Ynez Valley to employ underutilized portions of their land.
 In turn, the rooting and wallowing acts as a more natural form of aeration or tilling, turning the soil, encouraging fertility, and keeping invasive non-native weeds and fire hazardous brush to a minimum.